kamsekar/kamsekar.github.io/docs/publications/index.md

 permalink: /publications/
 ---

 Here is a selection of recent scientific papers I (co-)authored.
 A complete list can be found on my [Google Scholar](https://scholar.google.com/citations?user=lhbwej0AAAAJ).
-All code that led to published works can be found on my [GitHub](https://github.com/kamsekar)
+All code that led to published works can be found on my [GitHub](https://github.com/kamsekar).

 ---

 <u>Platinum-copper nanoparticles</u> catalyze the oxygen reduction reaction in a hydrogen fuel cell.
 Understanding which structural features do and don’t influence activity or stability helps focus research on changes that truly improve catalyst performance.

 At the atomic scale, platinum and copper atoms may be randomly mixed or arranged in an <u>ordered structure</u>.
 We found that ordered sites near the particle surface, where the reaction occurs, are more stable during electrochemical activation that prepares the catalyst for long-term use.
-This was possible using a new approach, combining <u>identical-location 4D-STEM with unsupervised learning algorithms</u>.
+This was made possible by a new approach that combines <u>identical-location 4D-STEM with unsupervised learning</u>.

 <span class="reference">
 **Structure–Stability Relationships in Pt-Alloy Nanoparticles Using Identical-Location Four-Dimensional Scanning Transmission Electron Microscopy and Unsupervised Machine Learning**.